Library

 Oceanostics.FlowDiagnostics.ErtelPotentialVorticity

-— MethodErtelPotentialVorticity(model; tracer, location)
+— MethodErtelPotentialVorticity(model; tracer_name, loc)

 Calculate the Ertel Potential Vorticty for model